top of page

 • Maintain a defensible perimeter around buildings

-Mid-summer is also a good time to inspect for tree stress—like cracking bark, early leaf loss, or signs of pest infestation—which may require removal before storms or dry conditions worsen the problem.
+Mid-summer is also a good time to check for signs of tree stress, such as cracking bark, early leaf loss, or pest infestations.
+If these issues are present, it may be necessary to search for professional "tree removal near me" services before storms or dry conditions make the problem worse.

 Fall: Prepping for Dormancy and Storms